CONNECT NEW MEXICO

 Wednesday, March 16, 2022, from 12-2 MT (2-4pm ET)

-Reserve your spot now!
-We are teaming up with the National Digital Inclusion Alliance for a two-hour livestream event to offer practical insights on how communities can seize this unprecedented moment to pursue community-driven broadband solutions and understand how to leverage the flood of federal funds available in the American Rescue Plan, the Consolidated Appropriation Act, the Coronavirus Capital Projects Fund, and the Infrastructure Investment and Jobs Act.
-This event will bring together local stakeholders, policy advocates, and funding experts from across the country.
-But this isn't your average conference or webinar with 45-minute panels that make your butt go numb and your eyes glaze over.
-Nope.
-We're aiming for a fast-paced, fun, and interactive conversation between policy advocates, network buildings, local officials, and anyone else interested in learning.
+A two-hour livestream event to offer practical insights on how communities can seize this unprecedented moment to pursue community-driven broadband solutions and understand how to leverage the flood of federal funds available in the American Rescue Plan, the Consolidated Appropriation Act, the Coronavirus Capital Projects Fund, and the Infrastructure Investment and Jobs Act.
+This event brings together local stakeholders, policy advocates, and funding experts from across the country with NDIA for a fast-paced, fun, and interactive conversation between policy advocates, network buildings, local officials, and anyone else interested in learning.
 Key features of the event include:

 Local Infrastructure Hub Broadband Webinar